 Geoffrey Brock earned an MFA in Poetry from the University of Florida and a PhD in Comparative Literature from the University of Pennsylvania.
+He is the author of two books of poetry, the editor of The FSG Book of 20th-Century Italian Poetry, and the translator of numerous volumes of poetry and prose.
 In 1999, he received the Raiziss/de Palchi Translation Fellowship from the Academy of American Poets for his work on Cesare Pavese's poetry.
 The resulting volume, Disaffections: Complete Poems 1930-1950 (Copper Canyon, 2002), received the MLA's Lois Roth Translation Award and the PEN Center USA's Translation Award, and was named one of the "Best Books of 2003" by the Los Angeles Times.
+His translation of Last Dream by Italian poet Giovanni Pascoli (World Poetry Books, 2019) was awarded the 2020 Raiziss/de Palchi Book Prize.
 He is also the translator of books by Roberto Calasso and Umberto Eco.
-His first collection of poems, Weighing Light (Ivan R. Dee, 2005), received the 2004 New Criterion Poetry Prize, and his honors include poetry fellowships from the Florida Arts Council, the Arizona Commission on the Arts, the American Antiquarian Society, and the National Endowment for the Arts.
-He was a Wallace Stegner Fellow at Stanford from 2002-2004 and a Guggenheim Fellow from 2005-2006.
-He is currently on the faculty of the Programs in Creative Writing and Translation at the University of Arkansas in Fayetteville.
+His first collection of poems, Weighing Light (Ivan R. Dee, 2005), received the 2004 New Criterion Poetry Prize.

+Brock's honors include poetry fellowships from the Florida Arts Council, the Arizona Commission on the Arts, the American Antiquarian Society, the National Endowment for the Arts, the Guggenheim Doundation, and the Cullman Center at the New York Public Library.
+He teaches in the MFA Program in Creative Writing and Translation at the University of Arkansas.